MiladTaghizadeh/inverted_tulip/README.md

 highest_entropy_5000_samples.mat : This is our data from mathematical model my_model.h5 : This is our saved model for the Streamlit software

+To run each analysis you need to run each .py code.
+For example, for linear regression run linearRegression.py.